 However, this might suffice for many applications but it might get you only 80% there.
 So how do you complete the last 20% of your application?
 SAM addresses your application gap by providing three extension points.
 These extension points allow you to plug custom code to address your particular application requirements that are not addressed by pre-built processors.

-What are the three extensions points and how do you integrate your code?
+What are the four extensions points and how do you integrate your code?
 These extensions points integrate your custom code.

 1. UDFs – Projection Processors

 A projection processor is a component that lets you apply user-defined functions (UDFs) that are either built-in or custom on the fields of events flowing through it.
 In addition, it projects fields making up output schema from that Projection processor component.
 User Defined Functions (UDFs) allow you to do simple transformations on event streams.
 This is used in the Projection processor.

 An aggregate processor is a component that lets you apply user-defined aggregate functions (UDAFs) that are either built-in or custom on the fields of events over a window of time (event or processing) and/or count.
 User Defined Aggregate Functions (UDAF) allow you to add custom aggregate functions to SAM.
 Once you create and register UADFs, they are available for use in the Aggregate processor.